martabatlle94/ONG-project-volunteering/README.md

-# Doctors-without-borders-project-volunteering
+# ONG-project-volunteering
-Volunteering data science project for predicting doctors without borders churn
+Volunteering data science project for predicting an ONG's churn.
+Used Gradient Boosting Machine on H2O.